 The Faculty of Music Students’ Council is one of the most active and supportive student-run groups on campus.
 In addition to organizing social events that are open to all music students, this group oversees a fund to support special events in the Faculty such as master classes by visiting artists.
 They also seek to enhance the overall mental health of our students through such initiatives as bringing in therapy dogs during stressful times of the term, offering free tea once a week for all students, running a weekly radio program on Western’s radio station, CHRW, and hosting Tuba Christmas at the end of first term for all music students, faculty and staff.

 Community is a defining aspect of the Don Wright Faculty of Music.
 Even though we are one of the largest music schools in Canada we have managed to maintain a close-knit feeling within the Faculty of Music.
-Small class sizes, being part of a studio and its master classes, playing in ensembles of various sizes, an active Students Council, other music student groups such as the Music Education Students’ Association and Nota Bene, our student-run research journal all add to this sense of community.
+Small class sizes, being part of a studio and its master classes, playing in ensembles of various sizes, an active Students' Council, other music student groups such as the Music Education Students’ Association, Peer Guides, and Nota Bene, our student-run research journal all add to this sense of community.

 5. Is Western a safe place?

 Safety on our beautiful campus is a top priority at Western.
 We are committed to maintaining an environment where faculty, staff, students and visitors can pursue their business peacefully and without fear for their safety and security.

 The Western University Campus Community Police Service supports the University’s academic mission by creating a safe, secure, and equitable environment for all members of the community.
 The Campus Community Police Service works in a receptive and genuine partnership with the University community in providing a reliable response 24 hours each day to emergencies and violations of rules, including the Criminal Code, and in promoting crime prevention, security and safety awareness, community service, and referrals.